smiltonr/Web-Application-Development/unit-3-DOM/DOMManipulation.md

            2. Changing the CSS properties of an element.
            3. Changing attribute value for the DOM element.
            4. Element can also have event attribute (intrinstic).

+# Host Objects Browser and the DOM

+Objects have properties and methods.

+Element - Normal Type

+Node -  Data Node
+        1. Data - Text
+        2. Data - Type

+Destructive

+When the javascript gets executed - Event specification

+Validation of form data.

+Homework - Pass style as explicit
+Based on class and event - add event listeners
+Write a DOM script to emulate the MENU - Jeffrey Jackson Reference